prahladyeri/PyPomodoro/README.md

 To install this script, just [download](https://github.com/prahladyeri/PyPomodoro/archive/master.zip) the repo and extract this in a folder.

-To use this script, first you have to edit the `config.py` file and set a schedule (bunch of tasks with an approximate duration and category) like this:
+To use this script, first you have to create a `config.py` file and set a schedule (bunch of tasks with an approximate duration and category) and a `slot_interval` like this:

 	schedule = [
 		{"name":"idle", "category":"", "duration":30},
 		{"name":"work on pomodoro script", "category":"pomodoro", "duration":30},
 		{"name":"work on job search", "category": "freelance-jobsearch", "duration":30}, ]

+	slot_interval = 25 #minutes

 After that, you can start the script and choose the option to start tracking: